(STUDY GUIDE IS AT THE END OF THE NOTES)

 1. We learn through our senses...get images of members of a species.

-2. construct a "confused image" (not just visual) by ignoring the distinguishing characteristics...confused only in that it doesn't apply only to this or that discrete individual, but to any and all.
+2. construct a "confused image" (not just visual) by focusing on the key properties and ignoring the distinguishing characteristics...confused only in that it doesn't apply only to this or that discrete individual, but to any and all.
 (The lion p.195).

 3. But isn't the concept "empty" because it is of something that doesn't really exist... "human being" per se, "dog" per se.
 Well, we'd be making a mistake if we thought that there was an extra mental thing corresponding to the concept.
 But as long as we understand that the concept merely reflects something about the individuals, but that all that really exists are individuals, we're safe.